 How To Do Christian Meditation

-There are several ways to practice a Christian meditation.
+There are several ways to practice Christian meditation.

 A popular method is called contemplative prayer.
-Similar to a mantra meditation, you get in a comfortable sitting position and with your eyes closed and repeat a sacred Christian word like “Jesus” or a desired state of being like “peace and love.”
+Similar to mantra meditation, you get in a comfortable sitting position and with your eyes closed and repeat a sacred Christian word like “Jesus” or the desired state of being like “peace and love.”

 Who Is Christian Meditation Ideal For?